Hryhorii Skovoroda: Life

 Skovoroda was born into a small-holder Ukrainian Registered Cossack family in the village of Chornukhy in Lubny Regiment, Cossack Hetmante (In 1708 the territory of Cossack Hetmanate was incorporated into the Kiev Governorate, though the Cossack Hetmanate was not liquidated), Russian Empire (modern-day Poltava Oblast, Ukraine), in 1722.
 His mother, Pelageya Stepanovna Shang-Giray, was directly related to Şahin Giray and was of partial Crimean Tatar ancestry.
-He was a student at the Kyiv-Mohyla Academy (1734–1741, 1744–1745, 1751–1753) but did not graduate.
+He was a student at the Kiev-Mohyla Academy (1734–1741, 1744–1745, 1751–1753) but did not graduate.

 In 1741, at the age of 19, due to his uncle Ignatiy Poltavtsev he was taken from Kiev to sing in the imperial choir in Moscow and St. Petersburg, returning to Kiev in 1744.
 He spent the period from 1745 to 1750 in the kingdom of Hungary and is thought to have traveled elsewhere in Europe during this period as well.
 In 1750 he returned to Kiev.
 From 1750 to 1751, he taught poetics in Pereiaslav.
 For most of the period from 1753 to 1759, Skovoroda was a tutor in the family of a landowner in Kovrai.
 From 1759 to 1769, with interruptions, he taught such subjects as poetry, syntax, Greek, and ethics at the Kharkоv Collegium (also called Kharkiv Collegium).
 After an attack on his course on ethics in 1769 he decided to abandon teaching.

+Skovoroda's travels in Central Europe represent a formative period in his intellectual biography.
+In late 1745, having completed his philosophical studies at the Kiev-Mohyla Academy, he joined the "Tokaj Commission for the Procurement of Wines for the Imperial Court," headed by Major General Fyodor Vishnevsky (1682 - 1749), a Serb from Transylvania in Russian service since 1715.
+During his years abroad, Skovoroda visited Pressburg (modern Bratislava), Ofen (Buda), Vienna, and other cities, engaging with local scholars.
+After Vishnevsky's death in January 1749 and the appointment of his son Gavriil as successor, Skovoroda returned to Ukraine, arriving in Kiev in 10 October 1750.

+1750 Bishop Nikodim Skrebnitsky invited Skovoroda to teach poetics at the newly founded Pereiaslav collegium.
+Within several months, a dispute arose over his pedagogical methods and his refusal to conform to established methodology.
+Skrebnitsky subsequently dismissed him in 1751.
+After the scandal Skovoroda resumed his Studies at Kiev-Mohyla Academy enrolling in Theology taught by George (Konissky), but quit the faculty after 2 of 4 years required for graduation.